Confederate History Month

-Confederate History Month is a month designated by seven state governments in the Southern United States for the purpose of recognizing and honoring the history of the Confederate States of America.
+Confederate History Month is a month designated by seven state governments in the Southern United States for the purpose of recognizing and honoring the Confederate States of America.
 April has traditionally been chosen, as Confederate Memorial Day falls during that month in many of these states.
 The designation of a month as Confederate History Month began in 1994.

 State declarations

 Although Confederate Memorial Day is a holiday in most Southern states, the tradition of having a Confederate History Month is not uniform.
 State governments that have regularly declared Confederate History Month are as follows: